Alameda Ecosystem

 Cardoon

-Resilient to climate change, the cardoon is a precious and versatile crop.
-At Alameda, we nurture an extensive plantation of this often-forgotten plant, safeguarded and researched in partnership with the Polytechnic Institute of Viseu.
-Its remarkable extracts and properties offer natural protection against fungal diseases in the vineyard, while it is also prized in food production, notably in traditional cheeses such as Serra da Estrela.
-Above all, cardoons and thistles are vital in drawing pollinators and sustaining helpful wildlife.
+Well adapted to climate change, the cardoon is a valuable and multifaceted crop.
+At Alameda, it thrives in a vast plantation dedicated to this unjustly forgotten plant.
+Here, the cardoons are protected and studied under research agreements with the Polytechnic Institute of Viseu (IPV).
+Thanks to their remarkable qualities and properties, the natural compounds derived from the cardoon show potential in preventing fungal diseases in the vineyard.
+The plant is also used in food production, notably in traditional cheeses such as Serra da Estrela.
+Our cardoon production is 100% organic.
+Above all, cardoons and other thistles are vital in drawing pollinators and sustaining helpful wildlife.

 Vineyard Slopes